Moonshot Goal

 How to Define a Moonshot Goal

 A good moonshot goal should go far beyond the usual planning horizons.
-While traditional strategic plans are often set for three to five years, a moonshot aims at a future that may be decades away.
+While traditional strategic goals are often set for three to five years, a moonshot aims at a future that may be decades away.
 It’s important that the goal is not only ambitious but also clearly defined so that all employees know which "moon" they are shooting for.

 Why Moonshot Goals Shape the Future